comp110-lytle/comp110/site/cqs/list-unit-tests.md

 </div>
 </pre>

-*(Hint: I recommend using a `while` loop for the part in the function where you are removing the max value.)*
+*(Hint 0: I recommend using a `while` loop for the part in the function where you are removing the max value.)*

+*(Hint 1: It might help to index backwards for the part in the function where you are removing the max value.)*

 ## Part 2.
 Unit Tests